GoogleCloudPlatform/ruby-docker/README.md

 `release-ruby-runtime-images.sh` scripts.
 When building, you may want to set the `-s` flag to tag the build as staging, and the `-i` flag to use a prebuilt binary for the convenience base image.
-Finally, you should either set the `-r` flag, or provide a `prebuilt-versions.txt` file to tell the runtime which Rubies are prebuilt.

 Official release builds of the runtime images are generally performed internally at Google.
 Such builds are roughly equivalent to: